lsst/source_injection/doc/lsst.source.injection/reference/41_match_injected_outputs.rst

     Within ``pipelines/match_injected_tract_catalog.yaml`` there are various config options for pre-matching flag selections, columns to copy from the reference and target catalogs, etc.

-Vizualize the matched catalog and compute metrics
+Visualize the matched catalog and compute metrics
 =================================================

 One metric to determine the quality of an injection run is completeness, or the ratio of matched sources to injected sources.